Worship in the throne room

 • Ox, the strongest of the domesticated animals

-They are joined by the 24 elders, reflecting the 24 orders of priests, 24 Levithical gatekeepers and 24 permanent worshipers introduced by David, but also the 12 tribes of Israel and the 12 apostles as the foundation of the church.
-This means that Israel and the Church are to be understood as one in spite of all the conflicts.
-The church is defined as a church of worship.
+They are joined by the 24 elders, reflecting the 24 divisions of priests, 24 Levitical gatekeepers and 24 permanent worshipers introduced by David, but also the 12 tribes of Israel and the 12 apostles as the foundation of the Church.
+This means that Israel and the Church should be seen as one entity despite all their conflicts.
+The Church is defined as a church of worship.

 Dig Deeper